heiner/dylaniki/Saved_(Album).md

-This applies to the <strong>title track</strong>, a born-again statement if there ever was one, slightly too over-eager to be taken quite seriously (unless one shares the sentiment), perhaps, but a powerful and driving gospel rock number all the same, which I don’t mind listening to.
+This applies to the <strong>title track</strong>, a born-again statement if there ever was one, slightly too over-eager to be taken quite seriously (unless one shares the sentiment), perhaps, but a powerful and driving gospel rock number all the same, which I don't mind listening to.

 The same could be said about the brother-in-arms,<strong> “Solid